top of page

 The Deeper Cost: Losing Contact with Reality

-Perhaps the deepest cost of the judgmental pattern is that it gradually distances you from reality — both external reality and internal reality.
+Perhaps the deepest cost of the judgmental pattern is that it gradually distances you from reality — both external reality and your internal reality.

 Externally, judging people, situations, or yourself too quickly prevents you from seeing reality clearly.
 When your nervous system rapidly categorizes people as selfish, incompetent, irresponsible, weak, or wrong, you stop gathering new information.
 You never fully discover whether someone's behaviour reflects a temporary struggle, a misunderstanding, a different perspective, personal growth, or a deeper incompatibility.
 When you replace curiosity with certainty, the complexity of reality remains unseen.